-These buildings have found a repurpose in life:
+These five buildings have found a repurpose in life:

-On the North Side, this building on North Main, built in 1913, originally was a police station and waterworks substation.
+On the North Side, this building at 1540 North Main Street, built about 1913, yoostabe a police and waterworks substation.
+It was designed by Sanguinet and Staats and built on a corner of the Marine School grounds.
 The building was later a library, a DPS office, a Lions Club facility.
 It is now a restaurant.

-Downtown, this 1900 building originally was Union Depot, serving passengers of Santa Fe and later Amtrak.
+Downtown, this 1900 building yoostabe Santa Fe Union Depot, serving passengers of Santa Fe and later Amtrak.
 It is now the banquet hall of Ashton Hotel.

-Two blocks west, on Rosedale Street the Subway sandwich shop once was Ashburn’s ice cream shop.
+Two blocks west, on Rosedale Street the Subway sandwich shop yoostabe Ashburn’s ice cream shop.

 All together now: